MichaelHornMuc/user_auth/README.md

-# Simple UI for demostrating the refreshCookie cycle
+# Simple UI for demonstrating the fascinating "access-refreshCookie-cycle"

 A UI with simple inputs.
 CRUD operations, JWT & cookies